A-Level Politics will develop your understanding of the main political ideas, issues and institutions which shape our world.

 - Five GCSEs at Grade 4 or above including Maths.

-- At least one grade 5 and one grade 6 in GCSE written subjects.
-One of these must be English Language.
-Other written subjects include History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course), Drama or Film.
+- Grade 5 or above in a GCSE written subject eg. History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course), Drama or Film.

 We recommend that you take Core Maths alongside this course.